roboticsoutreach/smallpeice-docs/docs/programming/power-board.md

 The motor and servo boards are powered through these power outputs, whilst the power is off, you won't be able to control your motors or servos.
-They will register as a missing board and your code will break if you try and control them.
+They will register as a missing board and your code will break if you try to control them.
 :::

 ## Battery Sensor